Skip to content

 • Ranked value of personalised content designed to help a scientist find, choose, buy and use products relevant to their work.

-In order to allocate your digital marketing resources properly you need to review the above, taking into account the differences between regions, age groups and comparisons with past findings to highlight trends.
+To properly allocate your digital marketing resources, you need to review the above, consider the differences between regions and age groups, and compare them with past findings to highlight trends.

-If you are working with biotech consultants at one of the top life science consulting firms make sure they report back to you on the above statistics for your sector.
+If you are working with biotech consultants at a top life science consulting firm, make sure they report the above statistics for your sector to you.

 Science and Marketing Fact: Most scientists begin their search for information about lab products with a general web search.
-Scientific publications and information found directly on a vendor's website are a close second and third.
-Source: (Bioinformatics LLC).Life science web search
+Scientific publications and information on a vendor's website are close second and third sources (Bioinformatics LLC).Life science web search

 Search Engine Optimisation For Life Science Suppliers

-A general web search has the advantage of discovering not only the information produced by life science suppliers and third-party publishers but also citations and reviews in relevant literature.
+A general web search has the advantage of discovering information produced by life science suppliers and third-party publishers, as well as citations and reviews in the relevant literature.

-Suppliers must continually analyse incoming traffic to understand the ways in which users find their site with organic (non paid) searches.
+Suppliers must continually analyse incoming traffic to understand how users find their site through organic (non-paid) searches.

 Keywords alone are no longer enough to drive traffic to a site.
-Changes in Google search algorithms now place a large emphasis on the quality of the content and its relevance to the associated keywords.
-This is driving the shift towards content-based inbound marketing.
+Changes in Google search algorithms now place a large emphasis on the quality of the content and its relevance to the associated keywords, driving the shift towards content-based inbound marketing.

 Reference: https://moz.com/google-algorithm-change

-So optimising the way that scientists look for your products and services is under your control.
+So, optimising how scientists look for your products and services is under your control.

 How Do Scientists Search For Products Online?